-Known for the Chautauqua Institution, a nonprofit 750-acre camp dating back to the late 1800s that hosts week-long summer educational programs in art, music, dance, theater, writing, politics, science, and more.
-Families can stay in a neighborhood of quaint Victorian cottages and walk down to the beach while listening to the Westminster Chimes of the Bell Tower.
+The town of Chautauqua County in Western New York is well-known for the Chautauqua Institution, a nonprofit 750-acre camp dating back to the late 1800s that hosts week-long summer educational programs in art, music, dance, theater, writing, politics, science, and more.
+Families can stay in a neighborhood of Victorian cottages and walk down to the beach while listening to the Westminster Chimes of the Bell Tower.

 DREAM AHEAD: 10 Best New England Lakes for Summer Fun